 An introduction to the study of the Sun and its contingent of planets, moons, comets, and asteroids.
 Up-to-date details of the orbits, surfaces, atmospheres, and interior structures as deduced from telescopic and spacecraft data are discussed.
 The elementary physics of gravity, orbits, and distance measurement leads to a limited amount of problem solving.
-There are six biweekly laboratory sessions and at least three nighttime observing sessions with telescopes.
+Includes weekly laboratory sessions and occasional nighttime observing sessions with telescopes.
 Requires only high school algebra and trigonometry.
 Counts toward the Natural Sciences Unit of the Common Course of Study.
 Taught in the fall semester each year.

 A study of the nature and evolution of stars, galaxies, and the universe as a whole.
 Confrontation of theory with observational data from many telescopes and spacecraft is stressed throughout.
 Open to all, but specifically intended for those who have not previously studied physics.
 Requires only high school algebra and trigonometry.
 Counts toward the Natural Sciences Unit of the Common Course of Study.
-Taught spring semester of even years.
+Taught in the spring semester each year.

 Co-requisite: Math 125, 141 or 161.